nzdavidv/pages/pages/StoraLinux4.md

 The downside of the upgrade is you're left with the original thing from 2014 upgraded 37 times and I'm not 100% sure I know everything that was on the original image.

 The downside of the new clean install.. it may not entirely work. it might be slower.
-I decided on balance to go with the clean install, onto the IDE disk in my Stora.
+I decided on balance to go with the clean install (although copying over /boot from the USB), onto the IDE disk in my Stora.

 ## prepare the disk